-- 86. In accordance with Paragraph 5(1) of Schedule 3, where the firm is required to carry out CDD measures, it must also carry out ECDD measures in relation to high risk business relationships and occasional transactions, including, without limitation - - (a) a business relationship or occasional transaction in which the customer or any beneficial owner is a foreign PEP; - (b) where the firm is an FSB, a business relationship which is - (i) a correspondent banking relationship, or - (ii) similar to such a relationship in that it involves the provision of services, which themselves amount to financial services business or facilitate the carrying on of such business, by one FSB to another; - (c) a business relationship or an occasional transaction - (i) where the customer or beneficial owner has a relevant connection with a country or territory that -
+- 91. In accordance with Paragraph 5(1) of Schedule 3, where the firm is required to carry out CDD measures, it must also carry out ECDD measures in relation to high risk business relationships and occasional transactions, including, without limitation - - (a) a business relationship or occasional transaction in which the customer or any beneficial owner is a foreign PEP; - (b) where the firm is an FSB, a business relationship which is - (i) a correspondent banking relationship, or - (ii) similar to such a relationship in that it involves the provision of services, which themselves amount to financial services business or facilitate the carrying on of such business, by one FSB to another; - (c) a business relationship or an occasional transaction - (i) where the customer or beneficial owner has a relevant connection with a country or territory that -

-- (A) provides funding or support for terrorist activities, or does not apply (or insufficiently applies) the FATF Recommendations, or - (B) is a country otherwise identified by the FATF as a country for which such measures are appropriate, - (ii) which the firm considers to be a high risk relationship, taking into account any notices, instructions or warnings issued from time to time by the Commission and having regard to the NRA, - (d) a business relationship or an occasional transaction which has been assessed as a high risk relationship, and - (e) a business relationship or an occasional transaction in which the customer, the beneficial owner of the customer, or any other legal person in the ownership or control structure of the customer, is a legal person that has bearer shares or bearer warrants. - 87.
-Chapter 8 of this Handbook sets out the requirements of Schedule 3 and the Commission Rules in relation to high risk relationships and includes details of sources which may assist in the assessment of risk.
+- (A) provides funding or support for terrorist activities, or does not apply (or insufficiently applies) the FATF Recommendations, or - (B) is a country otherwise identified by the FATF as a country for which such measures are appropriate, - (ii) which the firm considers to be a high risk relationship, taking into account any notices, instructions or warnings issued from time to time by the Commission and having regard to the NRA, - (d) a business relationship or an occasional transaction which has been assessed as a high risk relationship, and - (e) a business relationship or an occasional transaction in which the customer, the beneficial owner of the customer, or any other legal person in the ownership or control structure of the customer, is a legal person that has bearer shares or bearer warrants. - 92.
+Chapter 8 of this Handbook sets out the requirements of Schedule 3 and the Commission Rules in relation to high risk relationships and includes details of sources which may assist in the assessment of risk. - 93.
+The firm is required to have regard to the NRA in determining what constitutes a high or low risk, what its risk appetite is, and what constitutes appropriate measures to manage and mitigate risks.
+The sections of the NRA which discuss the modalities of ML and FT, and the case studies contained within, are particularly relevant to the firm when assessing and mitigating customer, product, service, transaction and delivery channel risk factors.